Tamschi/flourish/flourish/README.md

 When combined with for example [`Option`](https://doc.rust-lang.org/stable/core/option/enum.Option.html) and [`Future`](https://doc.rust-lang.org/stable/core/future/trait.Future.html), *flourish* can model asynchronous-and-cancellable resource loads efficiently.

-This makes it a suitable replacement for most standard use cases of RxJS-style observables, though *with the included runtime* it **may debounce propagation and as such isn't suited for sequences**.
+This makes it a suitable replacement for most standard use cases of RxJS-style observables, though *with the included runtime* it **may unify propagation and as such isn't suited for sequences**.
 (You should probably prefer channels for those. *flourish* does work well with reference-counted resources, however, and can flush them from stale unsubscribed signals.)

 **Distinct major versions of this library are logically cross-compatible**, as long as they use the same version of `isoprenoid`.